 The Civic Leaders program at Loras College strives to develop attributes students need to be lifelong responsible contributors in their communities.
 Civic Leaders serve with their own cohort of Loras students, and multiple cohorts across years, to learn about social justice issues and engage in action with non-profit and governmental organizations, while earning a $1,000 scholarship, each year, for four years.

 LEARN: Engage in the community, via both curricular and co-curricular learning.

 LEAD: Develop capacities to be positive change agents within communities, while leading their peers.

 CONTRIBUTE: Become responsible contributors through participating in experiential learning.

 IMPACT: Build and strengthen partnerships with community organizations that strive to be mutually beneficial to all.

 The Civic Leaders program has allowed me to have an active role in service and leadership in my field of Public Relations, as a college student.
 It has. given me the confidence to try new things and work towards my future career goals.”

 The Civic Leaders Program integrates learning that occurs inside and outside of the classroom.
 The program is developmental across all four years of the college experience.
 The program requires the completion of one course and one significant experiential learning opportunity, such as an internship, study abroad or an in-depth service experience.
-Civic Leaders engage in campus and off-campus service while committing dedicated time to reflecting on how their experiences informs their learning.
-Civic Leaders in their fourth year have the opportunity to lead by assisting with facilitation of various pieces of the program with peers.
+Civic Leaders engage in on-campus and off-campus service while dedicating time to reflect about how experience informs learning.
+Civic Leaders also have the opportunity to lead by assisting with facilitation of various pieces of the program with peers.

 - Work alongside Community Based Learning staff and faculty to achieve community goals